Engin1980/fs2020-com-to-vpilot-volume/readme.md

 * For volume, float values 0..1 define the initial state.
 E.g., `0.5` initializes volume to 50&nbsp;%.
 * For transmit, integer values 0/1 define the initial state: 0 - not active, 1 - active.
+* For frequency, decimal values between 118.000 and 136.975 are accepted.

 The example above initializes sets COM1 transmit to the active state, COM2 transmit to the inactive state, and skips COM3 transmit initialization.
-Also sets COM1 volume to 90&nbsp;%, and skips the other COM2/3 volume initializations.
+Also sets COM1 volume to 90&nbsp;% and frequency to 122.800 (VATSIM Unicom) and skips the other COM2/3 initializations.

+**Note:** Default SimEvent `COM_RADIO_SET_HZ` (or its equivalents for COM2/3) is used to adjust the COM frequency.
+This cannot be changed.

 ### vPilot volume read-out